One thing about being a parent is that you get to see all your flaws mirrored back to you in your child.

 The good news is that I always have plenty of new titles to choose from when I put together a list of picture books.

-Here are our current favorites.
+Here are our current favorite picture books to check out!
 Return them to the library at your own risk.

 That is Not a Good Idea! by Mo Willems – Show me a child who doesn’t like Mo Willems, and I’ll show you a child who’s not really a child.
 I picked this one up before we went on our cruise and I think we read it at least 4 times a day while we were gone.